What is Stress?

 Interestingly, post hoc analyses showed that nurses in critical care had higher levels of hope than those working in other areas of the hospital.

 In a longitudinal study of air traffic controllers (ATCs), over a three-year period, the cortisol values of 201 men were measured every 20 minutes for five hours on three or more days and compared to both objective and subjective assessments of workload .
 Cortisol is a hormone secreted by the hypothalamic–pituitatary–adrenal system that has been found to be responsive to a variety of different environmental challenges.
-Cortisol acts on a variety of the body’s organs, but its primary effect is to increase the supply of glucose and fatty acids in the bloodstream.
+Cortisol acts on a variety of the body’s organs, but

 While the increases in cortisol for all levels of workload were slight, the men who showed the highest increase in cortisol to increased work reported themselves as more satisfied and were regarded by peers as more competent.
 These high-cortisol responders also showed less frequent illness than those with lower cortisol levels, who for any given level of work tended to have more minor health problems.

 The men whose cortisol increased in response to challenging work were engaged rather than stressed.

 A study of military personnel deployed on a peace-keeping mission investigated the relationship between the meaning of work and hardiness .
 As a disposition, hardiness is the tendency to find meaning in events, especially stressors that challenge individuals.
 Soldiers were surveyed midway through a year-long deployment, and again several months after.
 Results indicated that hardiness was associated with engagement in meaningful work, which in turn was associated with deriving benefits from the deployment long after it ended.
 Soldiers who were hardy identified with their peacekeeping role, believed in the importance of their mission and were